Scratching Away From The Turntable

 Believe It Or Not, This Is Something You Can Do Right Now!

-Let’s take a few steps back and picture that we are an abstract artist and we want to create a very expressive painting.
-Before we even set foot near a canvas, we’re already thinking of the mood we want to create, what kind of colors we want to use, different kinds of shapes and other abstractions that will make the painting come alive.
-More importantly, our ideas of what we want to paint are vivid and we can envision it clearly.
+Take a few steps back and imagine you’re an abstract artist and you want to create a very expressive painting.
+Before you even set foot near a canvas, you’re already thinking of the mood you want to create, what kind of colors you want to use, different kinds of shapes and other things that will make the painting come alive.
+More importantly, your ideas of what you want to paint are vivid and you can envision it clearly.
 During this thought process there isn’t a single notion about being unable to create the painting.
-We are completely absorbed in our own creativity.
+You’re completely absorbed in your own creativity.

 This type of approach is something you should be doing regularly when working on improvisation.
 When you create improvised solos in your mind nothing is off limits.
 The tempo, note groupings, speed at which everything is executed and every other element is all up for grabs.
 You can create scratch solos that are not only outside of your own current skill level, but above and beyond anything you’ve ever heard before as well.
 This is why improvising in your mind is such a powerful tool for your creativity and will allow you to be very self expressive.